bugnano/frigame_docs/source/intro.rst

 DOM
 ---

-The DOM backend relies on jQuery_ (Tested with versions 1.4.2 and 1.8.1) and the Modernizr_ feature detection library (Tested with version 2.6.1) in order to provide cross-browser compatibility.
+The DOM backend relies on jQuery_ and the Modernizr_ feature detection library, in order to provide cross-browser compatibility.

 If you want to build a custom version of Modernizr_, be sure to include the tests for:

+- canvas
+- svg
+- css backgroundblendmode
+- css backgroundsize
+- css borderradius
+- css gradients
-- background-size
+- css mask
-- opacity
+- css opacity
-- rgba()
+- css rgba
-- CSS 2D Transforms
-- SVG
+- css transforms

-- Modernizr.prefixed()
+- prefixed
-- Border Radius
+- prefixedCSSValue

 For older browsers that do not support the `window.btoa`_ method, make sure to include the `base64.js`_ file too.